W1ll1am04/see-gpu-label-script/README.md

 # see-gpu-label-script

-A tool to see your Graphics card's name.
+A tool to see your gpu's name.

 this script currently is only designed to work for Ubuntu linux.